phaustin/a301_eoas/notebooks/week1/planck_function.md

     return Flambda_val
 ```

-## import the function from that file and use it
+## run the function for a single temperature

 ```{code-cell} ipython3
 npoints = 10000